caprenter/bingley-music-town/docs/_organisations/bees_camping.md

 short-description: 'The home of Bingley Weekender

   '
-description: The home of Bingley Weekender
+description: 'The home of Bingley Weekender

+  '
 permalink: "/organisations/bees_camping.html"
 layout: org_page
 ---